Specialties & Services

 Our Services

-A multi-disciplinary team of specialist doctors, nurses, physiotherapists, occupational therapists, speech therapists, dietitians, pharmacists, psychologists and medical social workers are available to provide integrated assessment and management.
+• Older persons are admitted to Acute Care of the Elderly (ACE) wards consist of multi-disciplinary team of specialist doctors, nurses, physiotherapists, occupational therapists, speech therapists, dietitians, pharmacists, psychologists and medical social workers are available to provide integrated assessment and management.

 The Continence Clinic provides assessment and diagnosis for persons with bladder or bowel problems such as urinary incontinence, difficulty in passing urine, excessive urination at night, constipation or other bowel problems.